DLF CEO Rajeev Talwar retires

-New Delhi, March 31 (IANS) Realty major DLF said on Wednesday that its CEO and wholetime director Rajeev Talwar has retired for his post.
+New Delhi: Realty major DLF said on Wednesday that its CEO and wholetime director Rajeev Talwar has retired for his post.

 "Further to our disclosure dated January 29, 2021, please note that Rajeev Talwar has been superannuated from the close of business hours of March 31, 2021," the company said in a regulatory filing.